How To File An Independent Film & Television Alliance Arbitration Claim

 The Independent Film & Television Alliance has established a unique, optional, pre-arbitration settlement procedure.
 IFTA will send a letter to the other party providing for a 10-day settlement period before the arbitration is formally initiated.
 Many disputes have been resolved this way and without the need to go to arbitration.
 To use this pre-arbitration settlement procedure, simply use the filing procedure below and indicate to IFTA that you would like to pursue the pre-arbitration settlement procedure.
 There is a $150 charge for non-IFTA Members.
 If the case goes forward to arbitration, the IFTA will credit this fee toward the full filing fee.
 (Include $150 non-member charge in initial payment.)

 ARBITRATION FILING PROCEDURE

-IFTA Arbitration fees may be divided into two categories: Administrative Arbitrator
+IFTA Arbitration fees may be divided into two categories: Administrative Fees and Arbitrator Deposits.

 Administrative Fees (all administrative fees are non-refundable)